CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/003/ReadMe.md

    1. Type `dotnet build` in the terminal.
    1. Re-examine the files/folders inside `HelloWorld`.
 What changed?

-1. Now, it's time to run the project: Type `dotnet run`.
+1. Now, it's time to run the project: First, navigate to the `HelloWorld` folder in your terminal.
+Then type `dotnet run`.

 #### Setting Up a Multi-Root Workspace